siddharthramanan/TeamCoders_Event_Based_Model/Git_GitHub/ 2_Unix_Shell.md

 ```
 The folder Pictures  doesn't exist anymore.

-## Open an editor from terninal
+## Open an editor from terminal
-Writting a document using the terminal is not as straight forward.
+Writing a document using the terminal is not as straight forward.
-The terninal does not support .doc or .md formats.
+The terminal does not support .doc or .md formats.
 The way to write a text file is to open an editor called **nano**

 When we say, ‘nano is a text editor’ we really do mean ‘text’: it can only work with plain character data, not tables, images, or any other human-friendly media.
 We use it in examples because it is one of the least complex text editors.
 However, because of this trait, it may not be powerful enough or flexible enough for the work you need to do after this workshop.
 We use it to create text files and during the workshops we modify them to demonstrate the work with Git and GitHub

-Let's open the text editor and start writting the text:
+Let's open the text editor and start writing the text:

 ```bash